Chocolate bar: Industrialisation

 Fry's chocolate factory in Bristol, J. S. Fry & Sons, began the mass-production of various chocolate candies, notably Fry's Cream Sticks released in 1853, which led to the Fry's Chocolate Cream bar in 1866.
 The production of eating chocolate rose from about 10 tonnes in 1852 to over 1,100 tonnes in 1880; a Van Houten press was acquired and installed in 1868, two years after its competitor, Cadbury, installed his.
-Other products included the first chocolate Easter egg in the UK in 1873, and Fry's Turkish Delight (or Fry's Turkish bar) in 1914.
+Novelties included the first chocolate Easter egg in the UK in 1873.
 In addition to Cadbury and Fry, Rowntree's and Terry's were major British chocolate companies, as chocolate manufacturing expanded in England throughout the rest of the century.

+In 1860, the German confectionery company Stollwerck began producing chocolate.
+It became one of the largest chocolate manufacturers, perhaps offering the widest assortment of chocolate products in the 1880s.
+In 1887, the company installed its first chocolate vending machines.
+By 1890, 18 million chocolate bars had been sold through vending machines alone.
+The vending-machine network also extended to the United States.
+In the 1890s, North American companies such as Ganong Bros. and Lowney's also manufactured and sold assortments of chocolates.
+The Chicago World’s Fair of 1893, which showcased chocolate manufacturers and chocolate-making equipment, would further encourage the adoption of chocolate in confectionery across North America.

+By the end of the century, European chocolate makers such as Menier, Fry’s, Suchard, and Stollwerck had already expanded well beyond their domestic markets, developing extensive export and distribution networks.
+Mechanised production and improvements in transport enabled these firms to reach increasingly international markets, while some also established factories abroad, including Menier in England (1870) and the United States (1891), Suchard in Germany (1879), and, later, Stollwerck in Austria-Hungary (1896).